rien333/numbersense-vae/thesis/README.md

-    that our model should not apply external computational techniques often used in computer vision research on numerical determination task such as counting-by-detection (requiring both arithmetic and iterative attention to all group members, see J. Zhang, Ma, et al.
-    2016, and @zhang2016unconstrained) or segmenting techniques (e.g.
+    that our model should not apply external computational techniques often used in computer vision research on numerical determination task such as counting-by-detection (requiring both arithmetic and iterative attention to all group members, see Zhang et al. 2016, and @zhang2016unconstrained) or segmenting techniques (e.g.
     Chattopadhyay et al. 2016).
 Instead, we want to our model to operate in an autonomous and purely sensory fashion.